thetsunamisam/OpenFlix/README.txt

 	a. editing file name with out having to CLI ssh
 4. Add movie request file which should at a set time everyday try to download requested torrent
+   -OR-
+   Add way automatically send and download from magnetfile
+5. Automatically mount HDDs on server instead of requiring a separate SSH login to mount HDDs

 Using the program: